Humans & Identity

 stemmed from experiences of being misrepresented and misrecognized – as a woman, gay man, black person – in public media or commercial forms, such as advertising, or political versions of the nation or academic knowledge.
 This common experience often quite directly fuelled a kind of cultural study that interrogated dominant representations (…).
 18

 This interrogation of said “dominant representations” was built on Cultural Studies’ understanding of the work of media as a process of encoding and decoding rather than “the optimal transmission-reception of a pre-given ‘content’.”
-19 Media productions might encode dominant cultural meanings about the role of women, black or old people, but it relies on consumers of media to decode the message in a corresponding, homologous way.
+19 Media productions might encode dominant cultural meanings about the role of workers, women, black or old people, but it relies on consumers of media to decode the message in a corresponding, homologous way.
 If the consumer does, they will find themselves properly represented, and it is in this moment of reading, watching, listening that we learn to “identify with (or emotionally invest in) descriptions of ourselves as male or female, black or white, young or old”.
-20 The consumer of media is thus formed by “the ways we are represented or addressed in the cultural systems which surround us”.
+20 We are learning to take up a specific subject position through seeing what people like us are expected to do, and rewarded for.
+The consumer of media is thus formed by “the ways we are represented or addressed in the cultural systems which surround us”.
 21 It is, among other things (like schools and families), popular cultures that

 provide us with preformed frameworks of meaning or ways of making sense of our social experience, that (…) equip us with value systems by which to orient ourselves toward the events of our everyday lives, and that (…) teach us to distinguish between legitimate and illegitimate pleasures.
 22